Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/vanilla-javascript-images-in-canvas.md

 ## Canvas adding an image

-Let's first setup our `HTML` structure so we have an image and a canvas to render our new image in.
+Let's first set up our `HTML` structure so we have an image and a canvas to render our new image.

 ```html
 <img